 Adding Automatic Alternate text to Images

 Automatic alternative (alt) text is a feature that uses object recognition technology to create a description of a photo for the blind and vision-loss community.
-The description provided by automatic alt text can't be edited.
+The description provided by automatic text can be edited in certain circumstances.